bernhardAxonIvy/doc/source/concepts/testing/web-testing.rst

      .. literalinclude:: includes/webtesting/webtesting-maven-run.log
         :language: none

-Congratulations, you can run your tests fully automated with Maven!
+Congratulations, you can now run your tests fully automated with Maven!

 Further Resources
 ~~~~~~~~~~~~~~~~~

 If you want to know more about web testing, have a look at the
-:link-url:`second test in our demo project <build-examples-web-test>`
+:link-url:`second test in our demo project <build-examples-web-test>` or at
-or at our :link-url:`other demo projects <demos>` and how they are tested.
+our :link-url:`other demo projects <demos>` and how they are tested.

 If you want to learn more about how to build a CI/CD pipeline, take a look at
 the **CI/CD videos** in our :dev-url:`Tutorial section </tutorial>`.